Read the book “Winning the Website War” to Totally Understand the Four Step Process

 Step Four: Monitoring Return on Investment (ROI) and Tracking Results

 The final step brings the first three together and is the most important.
-This involves a process for tracking web marketing results in your web stats and meetings to review web marketing efforts, online conversions and a method for tracking ROI.
-From this step will come modifications to the web marketing strategies and action plans to improve conversions and drive a strong, measurable ROI.
+This involves a process for tracking strategic digital marketing results in your web stats and meetings to review strategic digital marketing efforts, online conversions and a method for tracking ROI.
+From this step will come modifications to the strategic digital marketing strategies and action plans to improve conversions and drive a strong, measurable ROI.
 In this step the priorities are set for the team based on clear data and feedback from website users.